Fujiki relations and fibrations of irreducible symplectic varieties: Methods

 \subsection{Extension Theorem}

-The extension theorem for differential forms \cite[Theorem~1.4]{GKKP11} shows that on a klt variety $X$ any reflexive form ${\alpha\in\H^0(X,\,\Omega^{[p]}_X)}$ can be \emph{extended} to any resolution of singularities.
+The extension theorem for differential forms \cite[Theorem~1.4]{GKKP11} shows that on a klt variety $X$ the pullback of every reflexive form ${\alpha\in\H^0(X,\,\Omega^{[p]}_X)}$ to a resolution of singularities can be \emph{extended} over the exceptional locus.
 This allows us to construct pullbacks of reflexive forms along more general morphisms.

-\begin{thm}[Pullbacks of reflexive forms, {\cite[Theorem~1.3]{MR3084424}}] Let $f\colon Y\ra X$ be a morphism between normal, complex projective varieties where $X$ is a klt variety.
-Then for any $p$ there is a natural pullback morphism $f^*\Omega^{[p]}_X\ra\Omega^{[p]}_Y$, consistent with the natural pullback of Kähler differentials on $X_{reg}$. \end{thm}
+\begin{thm}[Pullbacks of reflexive forms, {\cite[Theorem~1.3]{MR3084424}}] Let $f\colon Y\ra X$ be a morphism between normal, complex quasi-projective varieties where $X$ is a klt variety.
+Then for every $p$ there is a natural pullback morphism $f^*\Omega^{[p]}_X\ra\Omega^{[p]}_Y$, consistent with the natural pullback of Kähler differentials on $X_{\reg}$. \end{thm}

 The consistency with the natural pullback of Kähler differentials is made precise in \cite[Theorem~5.2]{MR3084424}.
 We will only consider the case when $f\colon Y\ra X$ is surjective.
 Then this consistency means that the pullback morphism $f^*\Omega^{[p]}_X\ra\Omega^{[p]}_Y$ agrees with the usual pullback of Kähler differentials wherever $X$ and $Y$ are smooth.
-In other words, for every $\alpha\in\H^0(X,\,\Omega^{[p]}_X)$ there is an $\tilde{\alpha}\in\H^0(Y,\,\Omega^{[p]}_Y)$ that restricts on $Y_{reg}\cap f^{-1}(X_{reg})$ to the natural pullback $f^*(\restr{\alpha}{X_{reg}})$ of Kähler differentials.
-We call $\tilde{\alpha}$ an \emph{extension} of $\alpha$ to $Y$.
+In other words, for every $\alpha\in\H^0(X,\,\Omega^{[p]}_X)$ there is an $\tilde{\alpha}\in\H^0(Y,\,\Omega^{[p]}_Y)$ that restricts on $Y_{\reg}\cap f^{-1}(X_{\reg})$ to the natural pullback $f^*(\restr{\alpha}{X_{\reg}})$ of Kähler differentials.
+We call $\tilde{\alpha}$ an \emph{extension} of $f^*{\alpha}$ to $Y$.
 Pulling back reflexive forms is contravariant functorial with respect to $f$.